fkooman/php-lib-rest/README.md

 * Wrapper HTTP `Request` and `Response` class to make it very easy to test your applications
 * RESTful router support
-* Various plugins for authentication
+* Various plugins available for authentication

 Furthermore, extensive tests are available written in PHPUnit.